 If a court has ordered Dominion to impose the restriction or if Dominion is otherwise required by law to impose the restriction, the restriction will be documented in the individual's services record.

-Dominion will obtain approval of the LHRC of any restriction imposed on an individual's rights under this subsection or 12VAC35-115-50 that lasts longer than seven days or is imposed three or more times during a 30-day .
+Dominion will obtain approval of the LHRC of any restriction imposed on an individual's rights under this subsection or 12VAC35-115-50 that lasts longer than seven days or is imposed three or more times during a 30-day period.
 If the LHRC finds that the restriction is not being implemented in accordance with this chapter, the director shall be notified, and the LHRC shall provide recommendations.

 Dominion may develop and enforce written program rules, but only if the rules do not conflict with this chapter or any ISP and are needed to maintain a safe and orderly environment.